xfendi/xfendi/README.md

 - **Game Development:** Simple 3D shooter in Unreal Engine 5, Medium advanced games in Unity 4, Minecraft server plugins and mods
 - **Discord Bot Development:** Discord.js

-### Fun Fact:
-I love playing **Minecraft** and coding cool mods or plugins or making own server in my free time.

-I'm always looking for new challenges and learning opportunities in both coding and gaming!
+I'm always looking for new challenges and learning opportunities in coding!
 Got any questions or want to collaborate?
 Feel free to reach out or check out my repos below!